Strong natural vitamin E - pharmaceutical-grade quality

 Dark, dry and at room temperature.

 Bio-E-Vitamin is a strong vitamin preparation wth pharmaceutical-grade vitamin E. It consists of clear, soft gelatin capsules with purified soybean oil, and natural d-alpha-tocopherol.
 Each capsule contains approx. 350 mg/525 IU of vitamin E. As with other fat-soluble vitamins, vitamin E should be ingested with a meal.

 Bio-E-Vitamin may be used by pregnant and lactating women.

 What is vitamin E?

 Vitamin E is a natural, lipid-soluble vitamin of vegetable origin.
-Vitamin E is comprised by a group of lipid-soluble substances that are divided in tocopherols and tocotrienols.
-Vitamin E is primarily in foods that contain fat.
+Vitamin E comprises a group of lipid-soluble substances grouped as tocopherols and tocotrienols.
+Vitamin E is primarily found in foods that contain fat.
 The two most prevalent types of vitamin E are alpha- and beta-tocopherol.
-Alpha-tocopherol is considered the most active form.
-Vitamin pills typically contain either dl-alpha-tocopherol or d-alpha-tocopherol, and the latter is the nature-identical form of the vitamin.
+Alpha-tocopherol is considered to be the most active form.
+Vitamin pills typically contain either dl-alpha-tocopherol or d-alpha-tocopherol.
+The latter is the bio-identical form of the vitamin.